contentful/slash-developers/docs/net/tutorials/managment-api.md

 #### RangeValidator

-The `RangeValidator` validates that a field is within a certain numeric range.
+The `RangeValidator` validates that a field is within a particular numeric range.

 ```csharp
 new Field()